Basic and Translational Cancer Research Program

 - The TME along with companion biomarkers

-The Center’s Hematology research focuses on hemoglobinopathies, particularly sickle cell disease.
+The Institute’s Hematology research focuses on hemoglobinopathies, particularly sickle cell disease.
 The research calibrates biomarkers reflecting 1) cardiac autonomic nervous system imbalance and peripheral and pain-triggered vasoconstriction; and 2) peripheral vascular function and regional cerebral flow and oxygenation.
 This will provide standardized measurement and processing tools for clinical application.

 Our bench to bedside and back to bench approach to problem-solving integrates scientific and clinical expertise – taking the best ideas from the laboratory to the patient in the form of promising new treatments.
 The basic and translational research faculty members are working to discover and develop new ways to treat pediatric cancer and blood diseases.